cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 southwestern Beichuan fault, where $\sigma^M_{zz}$ reaches 100 MPa.
 Vertical shear stresses ($\sigma^M_{xz, yz}$) are on the order of 1 MPa, and horizontal shear stress ($\sigma^M_{xy}$) is on the order of 0.1 MPa.

+![Topographic horizontal in the Wenchuan rupture region (black and red crosses) at 5 km.
+Other symbology is the same as in Figure \ref{fig:lms_map}.
+Stresses shown are downsampled from grid resolution by a factor of 6.
+\label{fig:lms_topo_stress_rot}](../figures/lms_topo_stresses_rot.pdf)

+Because the compressive stresses are near equal, $M$ contains a large isotropic, or pressure, component and a smaller shear component.
+Consequently,
+$M$ resolves on the Wenchuan faults with a large $\sigma^M_n$ (median of about 40-60 MPa for each slip model) and much smaller shear stresses. $\tau^M_d$ median of about -3 to -6 MPa, where values less than zero indicate normal-sense shear; and $\sigma^M_s$ median values range from about -2 to 1 MPa, where values less than zero indicate sinistral shear.
+Thus, topographic shear stresses are typically resolved as normal-sinistral, as opposed to the dominant mode of coseismic slip, which is reverse-dextral.
+Both $\sigma^M_n$ and
+$\tau^M$ increase the overall resistance to tectonic slip in the 2008 Wenchuan event, and had to be overcome by tectonic compression in order for the earthquake to occur.

 ![Southwest-looking views of topographic stresses and coseismic slip on selected slip models.
 All models share same lateral extent, but the